 Our law firm gives our clients guidance on what we think is in their best interests under all of the circumstances.
 But, ultimately, we can't put ourselves entirely in our client's shoes.
-Our lawyers cannot know each client's personal risk tolerance, financial obligations, or willingness to endure a trial (which is fun for some clients and absolute torture for others) We try to keep in mind that we have lots of cases -- our client has just the one.
+Our lawyers cannot know each client's personal risk tolerance, financial obligations, or willingness to endure a trial (which is fun for some clients and absolute torture for others).
+We try to keep in mind that we have lots of cases -- our client has just the one.
 For clients that are risk adverse, it sometimes makes sense to settle for less than the median or average settlement value because there is so much money on the line they simply do not want to take the risk.

 |Year||Final Demand||Final Offer||Award Median|

 At first glance, these numbers tell you that plaintiffs miscalculate more often than defense lawyers do.
 But, these are median as opposed to average verdicts.
 The average is much higher than the median.
-Also, I think that inferior plaintiffs' lawyers - or clients handling their own cases in some cases - are far more likely to misread the tea leafs on case value... and good lawyering makes a different too.
-In other words, take this all with a grain of salt.
+Also, inferior plaintiffs' lawyers - or clients handling their own cases in some cases - are far more likely to misread the tea leafs on case value... and good lawyering makes a difference too.
+In other words, take these statistics with a grain of salt.